Physical history of the United States Declaration of Independence: The Sussex Declaration

 On April 21, 2017, the Declaration Resources Project at Harvard University announced that a second parchment manuscript copy had been discovered at West Sussex Record Office in Chichester, England.
 Named the "Sussex Declaration" by its finders, Danielle Allen and Emily Sneff, it differs from the National Archives copy (which the finders refer to as the "Matlack Declaration") in that the signatures on it are not grouped by States.
 How it came to be in England is not yet known, but the finders believe that the randomness of the signatures points to an origin with signatory James Wilson, who had argued strongly that the Declaration was made not by the States but by the whole people.
 The Sussex Declaration was probably brought to Sussex, England by Charles Lennox, 3rd Duke of Richmond, known as the 'radical duke'.

 The finders identify the Sussex Declaration as a transcription of the Matlack Declaration, probably made between 1783 and 1790 and likely in New York City or possibly Philadelphia.
 They propose that the Sussex Declaration "descended from the Matlack Declaration, and it (or a copy) served, before disappearing from view, as a source text for both the 1818 Tyler engraving and the 1836 Bridgham engraving".

+The Jones Declaration

+In or around 1788, Samuel Jones of New York hand-copied the full text of the Declaration of Independence.
+This manuscript appears within the earliest known complete manuscript of the 1777 New York State Constitution (the only state constitution to incorporate the Declaration's text in full).
+Jones, a delegate to the New York Ratification Convention, likely used or referenced it there while advocating for the inclusion of a bill of rights in the U.S. Constitution.
+The document features marginal notations in his hand and was bound into a volume of New York laws.

+It was discovered in the early 21st century in a deaccessioned library book and sold at auction in 2025.
+It is the only eighteenth-century manuscript of the Declaration of Independence known to be held privately.